Return times distribution for Markov towers with decay of correlations: Introduction

 Let us note that it is crucial to select the return set to be some `regular' set like cylinders as Kupsa and Lacroix~\cite{KL,Lac} have shown that any limiting distribution can be realised if one choses the return sets appropriately.
+Also let us note that Kupsa has constructed an example of a symbolic system over three elements which has positive entropy and whose first entry time is not exponentially (with parameter one) distributed almost everywhere.
+This emphasises that despite the plethora of existing results on the distribution of entry times, we cannot expect positive entropy systems to generically have Poisson distributed returns in the limit.

-\section{Distribution for $\alpha$-mixing systems}
+\section{Distribution for $\phi$-mixing systems}

 Let $T$ be a map on $\Omega$ and $\mu$ a $T$-invariant probability measure on $\Omega$.
 Let $\cal A$ be a finite or countably infinite measurable partition on $\Omega$.
 We put ${\cal A}^n$ for its $n$th join $\bigvee_{j=0}^{n-1}T^{-j}{\cal A}$.
 We assume that the partition $\cal A$ is generating (i.e.\ the atoms of ${\cal A}^\infty$ consist of single points).